dljfield/wordstwo-vagrant/README.md

-# Default Vagrant Setup
+# wordstwo Vagrant Setup

-This repository provides a Vagrant setup that can be cloned to begin new projects, containing a simple Vagrantfile and a set of useful provisioners that can be turned on or off.
+This repository provides a Vagrant setup for the wordstwo repository.